 It was September 2012.
 I had always wanted to attend the American Christian Fiction Writers (ACFW) conference and having a publisher for Angelguard I thought it a useful way of building some momentum for its release a few months later.

 My wife and I combined it with a holiday to the US with the plan to attend the conference in DFW on our final leg before heading home.
 The conference had started, and I was having a ball meeting lots of fascinating authors including some of my heroes plus gaining a lot of useful information.
-There was one particular workshop titled “How to Market Your Fiction Like a non-Fiction Pro” that featured four presenters: an agent who I knew of, an author who I was a fan of and two other authors who I didn’t know.
+There was one workshop titled “How to Market Your Fiction Like a non-Fiction Pro” that featured four presenters.

-Yes, you guessed it that author was none other than our own, Dineen Miller.
-Dineen, of course, is a rarity in publishing, being both an author of non-fiction and fiction.
+That author was none other than our own, Dineen Miller, who for those who are new, was one of the original founders with Lynn.
+Dineen, is a rarity in publishing, being both an author of non-fiction and fiction.
 Her award-winning novel, The Soul Saver, is tremendous.

 On the workshop ending, I was on my way to an appointment with an editor when I happened to notice Dineen waiting in the same area.
 She was by herself so I introduced myself and shared how I too was married to a pre-believer.
 We chatted very briefly, Dineen mentioned the SUM community and to my delight gave me a copy of “Winning Him Without Words”.
 She only brought two to the conference and I was the fortunate one to receive the second one.
 Talk about a blessing.